 Are games and algorithms the future of the interview process?

-Even if you're qualified for the position you're applying for, many feel the interview process is a nerve-wracking experience, one that forces the interviewee to answer a series of exacting questions that have no real relevance to her ability to perform the job.
-From the employer side, things aren't much easier.
 HR reps and middle managers alike often find themselves with employees who look good on paper and talk a big game during their interview, but don't deliver once they've been hired.
 On top of this, there's nothing really stopping a potential employee from flat out lying during the hiring process.
 If an interviewee gets caught in a lie, she won't get hired, but she didn't have a job to begin with, so she's no worse for wear.
 In order to mitigate these and the myriad other difficulties associated with the hiring process, employers have started using (in a somewhat ironic twist) artificial intelligence to aid with recruiting.

 Outside of the difficulties discussed above, one of the primary motivators for companies' move towards automated recruiting processes is money.
 It can cost nearly a quarter million dollars to recruit, hire, and onboard a new employee, and when someone turns out to be a dud, the effects can reverberate throughout the entire company.
-That said, it's not as if corporations have HAL from 2001 a Space Odyssey hand picking the optimal candidate, not yet at least.
+That said, it's not as if corporations have HAL from 2001 a Space Odyssey handpicking the optimal candidate, not yet at least.
 Different AI developers offer different things.
 For example, x.ai specializes in scheduling interviews, Filtered automatically generates coding challenges for aspiring programmers looking for work, and Clearfit has a tool that can rank potential candidates.

 These programs, however useful, only free employers from having to do the low-level clerical work hiring.
 The bulk of the sorting and selecting of candidates still falls squarely on the shoulders of the hiring manager.
 Cue Pymetrics, a company built on the idea of replacing the way in which we conduct interviews and hire new employees.
 Pymetrics' AI uses a series of algorithms and cognitive science-based games to help pair employees and companies.
 The latter though, is what differentiates Pymetrics from the competition.